yousefelassal/quote-cron/README.md

 > Man is not sum of what he has already, but rather the sum of what he does not yet have, of what he could have.

 > No man is free who is not master of himself.

+> The superior man is modest in his speech but exceeds in his actions.